SlindoKAM/single-CV-page/README.md

-# single-CV-page
+# Single-CV-Page
-Creation a Single-page CV using only HTML
+Creation of a Single-page CV(Curriculum Vitae) using only HTML.
+The main objective is to make a well-structured, formatted CV while sticking to proper ways of coding in HTML(semantic practices).